 You wouldn’t expect your refrigerator to ruin your kitchen and floors, or even destroy support structures in your home, but it’s actually very possible.
-In fact, one of the most common causes of property damage is water.
+In fact, one of the most common causes of property damage is water caused by leaking fixtures and appliances or faulty pipes and hoses.
+These leaks can range from a trickle that can cause damage overtime, to a sudden burst that can cause immediate damage to in your home.

 How do I prevent water damage?